kinan3bb3s/kinan3bb3s.github.io/_pages/about.md

 ---
-layout: page
+permalink: /
-title: "About"
+title: "Kinan Abbas"
+author_profile: true
+redirect_from:
-permalink: /about/
+  - /about/
+  - /about.html
 ---

 I received my Bachelor's degree in Informatics Engineering, Systems, and Computer Networks from Tishreen University, Syria, in 2015 and my Master's degree from the same department in 2020.